elastic/rally/docs/index.rst

    Rally will choose the port range 39200-39300 (HTTP) and 39300-39400 (transport) for the benchmark cluster, so please ensure that this port range is not used by the metrics store.

 Optional but recommended is to install also `Kibana <https://www.elastic.co/downloads/kibana>`_.
-Kibana will not be auto-configured but a sample dashboard is delivered with Rally in ``$PACKAGE_ROOT/esrally/resources/kibana.json`` which can be imported to Kibana:
+Kibana will not be auto-configured but a sample dashboard is delivered with Rally in ``$PACKAGE_ROOT/esrally/resources/kibana.json`` which can be imported as follows to Kibana:

 1. Create a new Kibana instance pointing to Rally's Elasticsearch data store
-2. Create an index pattern "rally-*" and use "trial-timestamp" as time-field name (you might need to import some data first)
+2. Create an index pattern ``rally-*`` and use ``trial-timestamp`` as time-field name (you might need to import some data first)
 3. Go to Settings > Objects and import ``$PACKAGE_ROOT/esrally/resources/kibana.json``.
 Note that it assumes that the environment name is "nightly".
 Otherwise you won't see any data in graphs.
-You can either provide "nightly" as environment name during the initial configuration of Rally or search and replace it with your environment name before uploading.
+You can either provide "nightly" as environment name during the initial configuration of Rally or search and replace it in ``$PACKAGE_ROOT/esrally/resources/kibana.json`` with your environment name before uploading it to Kibana.

 Installing Rally
 ~~~~~~~~~~~~~~~~